 UNDERCARRAIGE IS DOWN BUT WE’RE COMING IN HARD: Movie’s resolution is telegraphed via the Villain’s meticulous plotting and placement of explosives, and via his accomplice, who is fraying at the edges.

 OXYGEN MASKS DEPLOYED: The pat ending looms in our windshields, invariably escalating to colossal proportions, to sate that aforementioned wide demographic.

-CRASH-LANDING: The plot degenerates to B-Movie Villainy, replete with B-Movie Convention payoff: large explosion, uplifting music, and everything’s gonna be allllright…
+CRASH-LANDING: The plot degenerates to B-Movie Villainy, replete with B-Movie Convention payoff: Pretty Orange Explosions, uplifting music, and everything’s gonna be allllright…

 We’ve reached our destination, with stopovers in Hitchcock and Christie.
 Thank you for observing our FLIGHTPLAN.
 Please ensure your seats are fully forward and that your tray tables are in the upright and locked positions before disembarking the aircraft.